On $H^*(BPU_n; \mathbb{Z})$ and Weyl group invariants: Introduction

-As mentioned earlier, Benson and Wood \cite{benson-wood1995} proved that Condition \eqref{ite:1} of Theorem \ref{thm:main} fails for $G = BSpin_n$, when $n\!>\!6$ and $n \equiv 3,4,5\pmod{8}$.
-Therefore, Theorem \ref{thm:main} imposes restrictions on possible $W$-equivariant CW-decompositions of the maximal torus of $G$.
+As mentioned earlier, Benson and Wood \cite{benson-wood1995} proved that Condition \eqref{ite:1} of Theorem \ref{thm:main} fails for $G = Spin_n$, when $n\!>\!6$ and $n \equiv 3,4,5\pmod{8}$.
+Therefore, Theorem \ref{thm:main} imposes restrictions on possible $W$-equivariant $CW$-decompositions of the classifying space of the maximal torus of $G$.
 More precisely, we have the following